-Caudate nucleus & thalamus - At word level, the co-occurring involvement of the left, right or bilateral caudate nucleus and thalamus in compositional association (ALE-analysis), noncompositional association (Assaf et al., 2006; Kraut et al., 2002b), ambiguity (Ketteler et al., 2008a, 2008b) and category-specific reading (González et al., 2006) tasks is a striking result.
-The contribution of bilateral or right subcortical nuclei might seem odd as we would expect a reliance on the language dominant left hemisphere in right-handed individuals (Knecht et al., 2000).
-Nonetheless, both clinical and functional imaging results are consistent with bilateral hemispheric contributions to semantic comprehension (Beeman et al., 1994; Gainotti, Caltagirone, Miceli, & Masullo, 1981; Hagoort, Brown, & Swaab, 1996; Rodd, Davis, & Johnsrude, 2005).
-Moreover, the right caudate ALE-cluster in compositional association may support anatomical findings in non-human primates, namely a projection of cortical fibers to either the ipsilateral or contralateral caudate nucleus or to both caudate nuclei (Fisher, Shiota, Levine, Hull, & Buchwald, 1984a; 1984b).
-However, in one of the studies contributing to the significant right caudate ALE-cluster (Seghier and Price, 2013), both ambidextral and left-handed individuals were included in addition to right-handed subjects.
-As revealed by Knecht et al. (2000), the incidence of right hemispheric language dominance is larger in ambidextrals and left-handed subjects (15% and 27% respectively), compared to right-handed people (4%).
-Hence, their inclusion might have influenced the results of the meta-analysis.
+Caudate nucleus & thalamus - At word level, the co-occurring involvement of the left, right or bilateral caudate nucleus and thalamus in compositional association (ALE-analysis), noncompositional association (Assaf et al., 2006; Kraut et al., 2002b), ambiguity (D. Ketteler et al., 2008) and category-specific reading (Gonzaléz et al., 2006) tasks is a striking result.
+The contribution of bilateral or right nuclei might seem odd as we would expect a reliance on the language dominant left hemisphere in right-handed individuals (Knecht, et al., 2000).
+However, both clinical and functional imaging evidence is consistent with bilateral hemispheric contributions to semantic comprehension (Beeman, et al., 1994; Gainotti, Caltagirone, Miceli, & Masullo, 1981; Hagoort, Brown, & Swaab, 1996; Rodd, Davis, & Johnsrude, 2005).
+Moreover, the right caudate ALE-cluster in compositional association may support anatomical findings in non-human primates, namely a projection of cortical fibers to either the ipsilateral or contralateral caudate nucleus or to both caudate nuclei (Fisher, Shiota, Levine, Hull, & Buchwald, 1984a, 1984b).
+However, in one of the studies contributing to the significant right caudate ALE-cluster (Seghier et al., 2013), both ambidextral, left- and right-handed individuals were included.
+As revealed by Knecht, et al. (2000), the incidence of right hemispheric language dominance is larger in ambidextrals and left-handed subjects (15% and 27% respectively), compared to right-handed individuals (4%), which might have influenced the results of the meta-analysis.

-Interestingly, Stocco et al. (2010) reported that the role of the caudate nucleus (as part of the basal ganglia) is to "determine the state of cortical regions".
-Such a modulation of cortical areas must be mediated through thalamic nuclei, relying on the anatomical cortico-striato-thalamo-cortical loops (Alexander et al., 1986; Jahanshahi et al., 2015; Murdoch, 2009).
-Within these loops, a distinction is made between a direct (cortico-striato-globus pallidus pars interna (GPi)-thalamo-cortical) and indirect (cortico-striato-globus pallidus pars externa (GPe)-nucleus subthalamicus (STN)-GPi-substantia nigra pars reticulata (SNr)-thalamo-cortical) pathway (Alexander et al., 1986), resulting in oppositional effects (excitation/inhibition) upon cortical areas.
+Interestingly, Stocco, et al. (2010) reported that the role of the caudate nucleus (as a part of the basal ganglia) is to "determine the state of cortical regions".
+Such a modulation of cortical areas must be mediated through thalamic nuclei, relying on the anatomical cortico-striato-thalamo-cortical loops (Alexander, et al., 1986; Jahanshahi, et al., 2015; Murdoch, 2009).
+Within these loops, a distinction is made between a direct (cortico-striato-globus pallidus pars interna (GPi)-thalamo-cortical) and indirect (cortico-striato-globus pallidus pars externa (GPe)-nucleus subthalamicus (STN)-GPi-substantia nigra pars reticulata (SNr)-thalamo-cortical) pathway (Alexander, et al., 1986), resulting in oppositional effects (excitation/inhibition) upon cortical areas.
 Regarding their anatomical connectivity, the co-occurring involvement of the caudate nucleus and thalamus in multiple semantic tasks is a plausible result.
 Our systematic review confirms an inherent collaboration between both subcortical structures in verbal semantic comprehension.
-This finding supports extended versions of the Selective Engagement model (Crosson, 1985; Nadeau & Crosson, 1997) in which the caudate nucleus and thalamus gate the semantic information flow by monitoring frontal and temporo-parietal activity (Kraut et al., 2003a, 2003b; Scimeca & Badre, 2012) and control the activation of an integrated concept (Hart et al., 2013).
+This finding supports the "Selective Engagement model" (Crosson, 1985; Nadeau & Crosson, 1997) and extended versions of this model in which the caudate nucleus and thalamus gate the semantic information flow between frontal and temporo-parietal areas by monitoring their activity on the one hand (Kraut et al., 2003; Scimeca & Badre, 2012) and controlling the activation of an integrated concept on the other hand (Hart et al., 2013).
 In the paragraphs below, we discuss the results of the functional imaging tasks that substantiate such a contribution in controlling the access (gating) and integration of semantic features.